The job interview process can be nerve-wracking enough without the added stress of figuring out what to wear.

 Research, research, research.
 Jump online and get an understanding of how the business likes its team to represent them and whether there is a dress code in place.
 If it’s possible, try to get into the workplace and get a vibe of the working environment.
 Even calling before your interview date to ask the simple question, “What’s your dress code?
 What would it be appropriate for me to wear?” will relieve a lot of guesswork out of the process.

-Once you have the general dress code, ensure that you adhere to it, but add your own unique flare that highlights your personal brand.
-Like, if they’re all wearing blazers, you may be wearing a blazer too, however yours may have an interesting cut, or a pattern on the lapel.
+Once you have the general dress code, ensure that you adhere to it, but add your own unique flair that highlights your personal brand.
+Like, if they’re all wearing blazers, you may be wearing a blazer too, however, yours may have an interesting cut or a pattern on the label.
 It shows that you “fit in” but also “stand out”.